Truth by Inference

 Presumptuously” describes acting with excessive self-confidence, overstepping boundaries, or doing something you have no right to do, showing little respect for others.

 If someone speaks “presumptuously” in a prophecy then they are overstepping boundaries and doing something that they have no right to do.
-They are also showing little respect for others and in this definition it seems that parts of Jacob’s prophecy against both Simeon and Levi was spoken in presumptuous manner.
+They are also showing little respect for others and in this definition, it seems that parts of Jacob’s prophecy against both Simeon and Levi was spoken in presumptuous manner.
 It could very well be that 37,000 Simeonites perished because they wrongly assumed they were already cursed anyway so they might as well jump into sin with abandon.
 This is what caused them to bring a curse upon themselves which killed them all off in judgment.

 If a prophet speaks in the name of the Lord but what he says does not come true then that thing he spoke was not of the Lord.
 It is possible that certain prophecies can be contaminated by human motives.
 If the one prophesying has a grudge against someone – then that bad attitude could come out in their prophecy.
 It is ironic that Jacob cursed both Simeon and Levi for working separation from the pagans and executing God’s wrath the same as Phinehas did at Baal of Peor and later the Levites did at the scene of the golden calf of Aaron.
 It seemed as if Jacob was trying to cultivate good relations with the pagans (the same people he was supposed to be living separation from).
 Why did he fear the remaining pagans would exterminate his family clan – after the Shechemites were destroyed?
 It was the God of Israel who was protecting Jacob and protecting his entire family and God promised to give all of the Promised Land to him and his descendants.
 Therefore, it seems that Jacob faithless in this respect.
 He also held a grudge against Simeon and Levi and pronounced a curse upon them before his death.
-In fact both Simeon and Levi should have been rewarded for saving Jacob from being absorbed and defiled and eventually destroyed by these pagans.
+In fact, both Simeon and Levi should have been rewarded for saving Jacob from being absorbed and defiled and eventually destroyed by these pagans.
 Simeon and Levi actually did a good thing to save the family of Jacob from being absorbed and defiled and destroyed by pagan contamination.

 John 2:17 (NASB95)